hkevint/auto_shutdown_steam_download/README.md

 # Auto-Shutdown Steam Download

-A simple tool to automatically shut down or put your computer to sleep after Steam finishes downloading queued updates.
+A simple tool to automatically shut down or put your computer to sleep after Steam finishes downloading queued game updates or downloads.

 ## Features